apache/accumulo-website/contributor/index.md

 ### Checking out from Git

 There are several methods for obtaining the Accumulo source code.
-If you prefer to use SSH rather than HTTPS you can refer to the [GitHub help pages][github-help] for creating a GitHub account and setting up [SSH keys][ssh].
+If you prefer to use SSH rather than HTTPS you can refer to the [GitHub help pages][github-help] for help in creating a GitHub account and setting up [SSH keys][ssh].

 #### - from the Apache Hosted Repository